argonne-lcf/ai-testbed-userdocs/docs/cerebras/Job-Queuing-and-Submission.md

 [ed: Overlaps with running basic tests.]<br>
 The CS-2 systems use slurm for job submission and queueing.<br>
 The srun frontend **csrun_cpu** is used to run a cpu-only job on one or more worker nodes.<br>
 The srun frontend **csrun_wse** is used to run a job on both the wafer scale engine and one or more worker nodes.
+"squeue -a" may be used to see what jobs are currently using the CS-2.
+Your job will be blocked until there are available resources.
+Scheduling is in simple job request order.
 <table>
 <tbody>
 <tr class="odd">